Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Analysis of the MSFQ Policy

-The response time of this tagged large job is composed of 3 elements: the time before any large job receives service, the mean work the tagged job sees in the system, and the time to serve itself.
+The response time of this tagged heavy job is composed of 3 elements: the time before any heavy job receives service, the mean work the tagged job sees in the system, and the time to serve itself.
 Hence,